 If you are one of the 5 million women with polycystic ovary syndrome (known as PCOS), you know how tormenting the symptoms can be — we're talking weight gain, acne and excess facial hair.
 Additionally, PCOS is typically marked by a lack of ovulation, which can make getting pregnant difficult.

-The only thing that rivals how distressing the physical traits are is how limited the treatments offered up can be.
+The only thing that rivals how distressing the physical traits are is how limited the treatments for PCOS can be.
 PCOS sufferers usually have higher levels of a hormone group called androgens, so doctors often prescribe birth control pills to correct this imbalance.
-But according to Dr. Felice Gersh, a board-certified OB-GYN and integrative medicine provider, birth control pills don’t truly manage hormonal imbalances — they just ameliorate the symptoms.
+But according to Felice Gersh, MD, a board-certified OB-GYN and integrative medicine provider, birth control pills don’t truly manage hormonal imbalances — they just ameliorate the symptoms.

 According to Vitti, many with PCOS tend to cut calories too low in an effort to lose weight, but this can backfire.
 Your body needs proper fuel to balance blood sugar levels and regulate hormones throughout the day.
 Instead, eat foods rich in protein, fiber and healthy fats to keep you satiated and regulate your blood sugar.
 Focus on leafy greens and high-fiber vegetables, low-sugar fruits (berries, apples, melons, etc.), healthy fats (nuts, seeds and avocados for example) and lean protein like skinless poultry and wild fish.